ziap/ziap.github.io/content/blog/polymorphism/index.md

 }
 ```

-What cool about Rust is that Trait can be thought of as an abstract class or
+What's cool about Rust is that Trait can be thought of as an abstract class or
 interface.
 So for run-time polymorphism, no extra boilerplate is required.
-There are also no separation between virtual and regular method like in C++.
+There's also no separation between virtual and regular methods, like in C++.
-The method are instead marked to be "dynamically dispatched" using the `dyn`
+The methods are instead marked to be "dynamically dispatched" using the `dyn`
 keyword.

 ```rust